fabio-d/xc16plusplus/README.md

 # License

-Patches are released under the same license as the portion of the XC16 source code they apply to, i.e. GNU General Public License, version 3 or (if applicable) later.
-A copy of the GNU General Public License is available in this repository (see file *LICENSE-GPL3*).
-The GPL **does not** extend to programs compiled by XC16++.
+The compiler is subject to the original `gcc` license, i.e. GNU General Public License, version 3 or later.
+A copy of the GNU General Public License is attached (see file `LICENSE-GPL3.txt`).

+Please note that the GPL **does not** extend to programs compiled by XC16++, whose licensing terms are entirely up to the user.
+You will probably want to link your firmware against Microchip's support libraries (`libc`, `libm`, ...), that have their own licensing terms (see XC16's license).

+The automatic tests (`autotests/` subdirectory) are released under the same license as the compiler: GNU General Public License, version 3 or later.

-The example project (*example-project/* subdirectory) and support files (*support-files/* subdirectory) are released to public domain, under the terms of the "UNLICENSE" (see file *LICENSE-UNLICENSE*).
+The build scripts (`build-scripts/` subdirectory) and the example project (`example-project/` subdirectory) are released to public domain, under the terms of the "UNLICENSE" (see file `LICENSE-UNLICENSE.txt`).